PrefectHQ/prefect/docs/tutorials/advanced-mapping.md

 Here we will dig into some of the more advanced features that Prefect offers; in the process, we will construct a real world workflow that highlights how Prefect can be a powerful tool for local development, allowing us to expressively and efficiently create, inspect and extend custom data workflows.

 ::: tip Our Goal
-Inspired by the recent revival of the TV show "The X-Files" along with recent advances in Natural Language Processing, we seek to scrape transcripts of every X-Files episode from the internet and save them to a database so that we can create a chatbot based on the character of Dana Scully (actually creating the chatbot is left as an exercise to the reader).
+Inspired by the revival of the TV show "The X-Files" along with recent advances in Natural Language Processing, we seek to scrape transcripts of every X-Files episode from the internet and save them to a database so that we can create a chatbot based on the character of Dana Scully (actually creating the chatbot is left as an exercise to the reader).
 :::

+## Outline
 We will proceed in stages, introducing Prefect functionality as we go:
-1. First, we will scrape a specific episode to test our scraping logic; this will only require the core Prefect building blocks
+1. First, we will scrape a specific episode to test our scraping logic; this will only require the core Prefect building blocks.
-2. Next, we will compile a _list_ of all episodes, and then scrape each individual episode; for this we will introduce the concept of "mapping" a Task to efficiently re-use our scraping logic across each episode
+2. Next, we will compile a _list_ of all episodes, and then scrape each individual episode; for this we will introduce the concept of "mapping" a Task to efficiently re-use our scraping logic across each episode.
 3. To speed up processing time, we will re-execute our flow to exploit the inherit _parallelism_ of our mapped tasks; moreover, to prevent opening too many simultaneous connections to the website, we will _throttle_ the scraping tasks.
 To achieve this we need to use a new Prefect _executor_.
 We will also save the results of this run to prevent re-running the scraping jobs as we extend our flow further.
 4. Finally, we want to create a simple sqlite database and store all of our data in it.